 Pala Fire Department

-Lastly, the department also enjoys a training classroom that can be utilized as an Emergency Operation Center during an unexpected event, and a four-story Training Tower with live fire burn rooms.
-The Pala Fire Department credits the support of the Tribal Community and Tribal Councils for its success.
+Lastly, the department also enjoys a training classroom that can be utilized as an emergency operation center (EOC) during an unexpected community-impacted event and a four-story training tower with live fire/smoke burn rooms.
+The Pala Fire Department credits the support of the tribal community and tribal councils for its ongoing success.